Everything You Need to Know About Minnesota Corporations:

 Sign up for a free account and use our online tools to start your Minnesota corporation today.
 Includes Minnesota incorporation and maintenance walkthrough and company document creation.
-All for free.
+All for free—just pay state fees.

 Pay in Full

-Includes Minnesota corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Minnesota corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Your registered office is the Minnesota street address where the state will send legal notifications.
-So, choosing an address that will remain consistent and where someone will be regularly available is vital.
-Tip: When you hire Northwest as your registered agent, our address will be your registered office, and we’ll take care of all your registered agent needs.
+Your registered office is the street address where your Minnesota registered agent will be regularly available to receive legal notifications from the state.
+Tip: When you hire Northwest as your registered agent, our address will be your registered office, and we’ll handle all your registered agent needs.

 List the number of shares you wish to create.
 You must list at least one.
 Tip: You can distribute some or all of these shares at your organizational meeting.

 Your incorporator is the person you authorize to submit your Articles of Incorporation.
-Your incorporator doesn’t have to be a director or anyone in your corporation but must include their name, address and signature.
-Tip: We’ll be you incorporator when you hire Northwest to form your Minnesota corporation.
+They don’t have to be anyone in your corporation but must list their name, address and signature.
+Tip: Northwest will be your incorporator when you hire us to form your Minnesota corporation.

 Again, this information will become part of the public record.
 Tip: Avoid ending up on loads of telemarketer lists—when you hire Northwest, you can list our phone number here.